 For all seasons, to balance out the tough part of your workout, choose calming music to conclude and create a finishing balance:

 - Build in cool-down time.
 Your body was just amped, so don’t blow off arguably the most important part of your workout.

 - Breathe deeply to calm the mind and the body.
 Try inhaling to a count of four and exhaling to a count of six.
 This helps tell your mind to calm, which also helps support your body’s repair systems.

 - Try really hard not to think about anything but breathing.
 Release any thoughts of 1) your workout, 2) your work, 3) personal challenges, or 4) your to do list.
 It’s only a few minutes; you can do it.

 Ayurveda’s basic principle is to balance out what already exists so that there’s not “too much” of one thing.
 In doing so, you work with your environment by season and the way you’re more inclined to feel because of the season.

 Now, don’t stress out about it, but go redo your workout playlists.
 You’ll feel better!

-Along with the featured athletes you've been hearing from on the Chi Blog, each Athleta store sponsors a local athlete.
-Athleta's Upper West Side, New York store athlete, CHRISTINE CHEN, is a yoga teacher and health writer living, breathing deeply, and dancing salsa in New York City.
+CHRISTINE CHEN is a yoga teacher and health writer living, breathing deeply, and salsa dancing in New York City.
 She’s an Emmy-winning broadcast journalist who started yoga 13 years ago to help her spine problems and reduce stress.
 She learned how to make choices to support her well-being and discovered a whole new life.
-You can subscribe to her blog and connect with her on Facebook, Twitter, and Instagram.
-Learn more about Christine and connect with her through our UWS store »
+Subscribe to Christine's blog and connect with her on Facebook, Twitter, and Instagram.